VagabondAzulien/dotfiles/vim/README.md

-#Vim Configuration Files
+# Vim Configuration Files

-My vim configuration is relatively straight forward.
-I comment most lines.
+My vim configuration is relatively straight forward and thoroughly commented.

 ### Bundles File
 The vimrc.bundles file stores the plugin information for